 It’s important to think of social media as a way to have interactive conversations – not just a channel for pushing messaging at people.
 Use social listening to understand your audience’s sentiments about your firm, your reputation, and their legal challenges in general.
 You can not only gain insights that will help you to create and promote content, but you can actually join conversations.
 Engaging in conversations will help you to connect with your audience, get feedback, and adjust your strategies as necessary.
 You can use social listening tools like HubSpot or Mention to easily monitor interactions, conversations, and audiences on social media.

 2. Really Connect with Your Audience Using Personalization

 You need to personalize those conversations and interactions.
 Today’s social media users are more savvy and expect experiences that are tailored to them and their interests.
 In fact, research shows that individuals are much more likely to do business with law firms that they feel a personal connection with – and personalizing your social media interactions and other communications with users as much as possible is one way to cultivate that feeling of connection.

-3. Join in on communities.
+3. Join in on Communities

 Within large social networks, smaller communities are increasingly important.
-Whether it’s Facebook or LinkedIn Groups or Twitter Chats, there are many opportunities for you to connect with like-minded people and companies within your niche.
+Whether it’s Facebook or LinkedIn Groups or Twitter Communities, there are many opportunities for you to connect with like-minded people and companies within your niche.